MobilePayDev/MobilePayDev.github.io/docs/online/basics/flow.md

 User is redirect to redirectFromMobilePayUrl when payment is either completed or rejected.
 This means that user is not redirected right after they swipe in the MobilePay app, but when you either patch the authorization or user rejects the payment.

-In single device flow the app switches to the default browser and opens the to redirectFromMobilePayUrl.
+In single device flow the app switches to the default browser and opens the redirectFromMobilePayUrl.
 If an app link is supplied the OS will open the app instead.
-For dual device flow the browser will redirect to to redirectFromMobilePayUrl.
+For dual device flow the browser will redirect to redirectFromMobilePayUrl.

 In the following scenario you will always see two redirects by design: